trapridge/MEng/wp_app_dev/ProjectWork/README.md

 ### Differences in plan vs final implementation

-Number correspond with user story listing:
+Numbers below correspond with user story listing above:

  1. Label filtering was omitted from final version
  2. Adding a new task was not implemented